pintomatthew15/CounterHackNotes/Counter_Hack_Reloaded_Notes/Chapter 7. Phase 3_ Gaining Access Using Applicati.md

 Of particular interest are Web applications taht pass back a price to the browser, such as an e-commerce shopping cart.
 Of course, an e-commerce application has to pass back a price so that customers can see on the screen how much they are spending, but taht price shhould only be displayed on the screen.

 In such appliacations, the server sends the price to the browser in the form of a cookie or hidden form element, and the browser sends the price back to the server for each subsequent interaction to maintain the shopping cart or add to it.
-- There is nothing to say that the user can't edit the price in the cookie or hidden form lement while it's at the browser or in a Web proxy.
+- There is nothing to say that the user can't edit the price in the cookie or hidden form element while it's at the browser or in a Web proxy.
 - An attacker can watch the price go through a web proxy, edit it at the proxy, and pass it back to the server.
 - The big question is whether the server will trust the modified price.

 For example, consider a web app that sells $50 shirts on the internet.
 The price is displayed on the screen in HTML, but is also passed in a cookie in a shopping cart.
-- The attacker can use web application maniupluation to edit that cookie to say, "The $50.00 shirt is now changed to ten cents"
+- The attacker can use web application manipulation to edit that cookie to say, "The $50.00 shirt is now changed to ten cents"
-- The price will be sent to the Web application, and if the web application is vulnerable, the attaker will get a shirt for ten cents or even free.
+- The price will be sent to the Web application, and if the web application is vulnerable, the attacker will get a shirt for ten cents or even free.
 - The web application doesn't need to send the price in the cookie.
 It should only send a product stock-keeping unit (SKU) number or some other reference to the product, but not its price.

 ## Defending Against Web Application Session Tracking And Variable Alteration Attacks
-To defend your web applications from this type of attack, you must ensure the integrity of all session tracking elements and other snesitive variables stored at the browser, whether they are implemented using URLs, hidden form elements, or cookies.
+To defend your web applications from this type of attack, you must ensure the integrity of all session tracking elements and other sensitive variables stored at the browser, whether they are implemented using URLs, hidden form elements, or cookies.
 To accomplish this, use the following techniques for protecting variables sent to the browser:
 - Digitally hash or sign the variables using a cryptographic algorithm, such as a Hash-Based Message Authentication Code (HMAC), as shown below.
-	- When the application needs to pass a variable back to the browser, it creates a hash of the variable using a secure hash algorithmn with a secret key known only to the web application on the web server.
+	- When the application needs to pass a variable back to the browser, it creates a hash of the variable using a secure hash algorithm with a secret key known only to the web application on the web server.
 	- The variable and this hash are sent to the user.
 Evil users who try to change the data (and even the hash itself) will not be able to create a matching hash of their changed data, because they don't know the secret key.
 	- Thus, the application can perform an integrity check of all returned values to make sure their data and hashes match, using that secret key.
 	- **Applying an Integrity Check to a variable passed to a browser using HMAC algorithm**